 ELIGIBLE MOVING EXPENSES:

 You can deduct reasonable amounts that you paid for moving yourself, your family and your household effects.
 Not all members of your household have to travel together or at the same time.:

-- Travelling expenses from old residence to new residence (automobile expenses, meals, and accommodation).
+- Travelling expenses from old residence to new residence such as, automobile expenses, meals, and accommodation.